 Upon the institution's receipt of student lessons, projects, or tests, Angeles College instructors will deliver its response or evaluation to students within 72 hours, or three (3) business days.
 Final grade must be submitted by instructors to the Registrar's Office within seven (7) calendar days after the scheduled completion of the term.
-Within seven (7) calendar days of receipt of final grades, the Registrar's Office will provide evaluation in way of Report Cards to students via Angeles College email, mail or in person.
+Within seven (7) calendar days of receipt of final grades, the Registrar's Office will provide evaluation in way of Report Cards to students by accessing their Student Portal or by request and transmitted via email, mail or pick-up in person.